 The New PRS Database - a long-term Landlord monitoring and enforcement tool!

 The Government has confirmed that a new mandatory Private Rented Sector (PRS) Database will be introduced in late 2026, creating a national register of landlords and rental properties across England.
 Landlords should be aware that it is being designed as far more than just a registration system.
-Here what we know so far πŸ‘‡
+Here's what we know so far πŸ‘‡

 What Is the PRS Database?